pdeitel/PythonDataScienceFullThrottle/README.md

 # PythonDataScienceFullThrottle
-All Twitter examples are now updated to the Twitter V2 APIs.

-Downloads for my [O'Reilly Online Learning](https://learning.oreilly.com) live training course **Python Data Science Full Throttle: Introductory Artificial Intelligence (AI), Big Data and Cloud Case Studies**
+Repository for my [O'Reilly Online Learning](https://learning.oreilly.com) live training course **Python Data Science Full Throttle: Introductory Artificial Intelligence (AI), Big Data and Cloud Case Studies**

+All the Twitter examples are updated to the Twitter V2 APIs.
+However, Twitter in March 2023, Twitter changed the API access levels.
+Now, you cannot use most of the examples without having enterprise API access, which is a **minimum of US$42000 per month.** Twitter has hired a new CEO and we are hoping to see changes to the API levels in the future.

+In the meantime, for this course, I will use the Mastodon open-source federated social media network for the data mining social media examples.

+# Running the Code Examples
+The easiest way to run most of the code examples is to use the Dockerfile to create a Docker container.

+From the folder containing the Dockerfile, run the command:
+> `docker build -t deitelpydsft .`

+From the root folder of this course's examples, run the `deitelpydsft` Docker container with the following command:
+> docker run --rm -p 8888:8888 -p 4040:4040 -it --user root \
+>    -v .:/home/jovyan/work deitelpydsft start.sh jupyter lab

+Your command-line window will show you the URL to use to access the notebooks in your web browser.

-# Setting Up a Custom Conda Environment
+# Custom Conda Environment
-These are the commands I used to set up a fresh environment.
+Rather than using Docker, you can set up a custom Anaconda environment on your local computer.
+These are the commands I used.
 They create a custom environment named `pydsft` — you can choose any name you like:

 * Create the custom environment